adajel/supplementary-code-accurate-numerical-simulation/README.md

     Contains implementation of a DG1/CG2 scheme with BDF2 PDE time stepping for the model in the zero flow limit

-* model_full_BE
+* model_zeroflow_CN
-    Contains implementation of a DG0/CG1 scheme with Backward Euler (BE) PDE time stepping for the full model
+    Contains implementation of a DG0/CG1 scheme with Cranck Nicholsen (CN) PDE time stepping for the model in the zero flow limit

 ### Dependencies and usage ###